LuqmanTamim/CoderCoBootcamp/SQL/Commands.md

 ```
 Here we look to connect the base id from the martian table with the base is with the base table.
 We also selected all other coloumns using *.

-Now if we want to select specific coloumns we remove the * and write the coloumns we want to select.
-BUT it must me specific to a table, you cannot just write SELECT martian_id. base_id, base name.
-You have to be specific to which table so: SELECT martian.martian_id, base.base_id, base.base_name. it looks like this:

 ```
 SELECT martian.martian_id, base.base_id, base.base_name